ScottKwang/CodeWithFriends-Spring2020/projects/impure/README.md

 # Muse - A Dysfunctional Language

-Created by Andrew Zuo, ([GitLab](https://gitlab.com/azuredown), [This-other-incredibly-overrated-git-host-that-used-to-suck-until-Microsoft-bought-it](https://github.com/impure)).
+Created by Andrew Zuo, ([GitLab](https://gitlab.com/azuredown), [This-Other-Incredibly-Overrated-Git-Host-That-Used-To-Suck-Until-Microsoft-Bought-It](https://github.com/impure)).

-Code is available [here](https://gitlab.com/azuredown/muse), or you can pull the repo and use the commands `git submodule init` and `git submodule update`.
+Code is available [here](https://gitlab.com/azuredown/muse), or you can pull the CWF repo and use the commands `git submodule init` and `git submodule update`.

 ## Inspiration